-Croatia: HEP threatens with arbitration in NPP Krsko management dispute30.
-April 2018. / SEE Energy News
+Croatia: HEP threatens with arbitration in NPP Krsko management dispute, SEE Energy News

 Croatian state-owned power utility HEP has threatened with arbitration if Slovenian side continues to obstruct the appointment of the new Croatian member of the Management Board of co-owned nuclear power plant Krsko.